Why should you sing with your child? How will this help your child learn to read?

 - Singing is a shared activity, which creates an opportunity for bonding with your child

-- Songs for your children often include actions.
+- Songs for children often include actions.
 Physical actions help language-learners learn and retain information faster – no matter whether they are a native or a non-native speaker.

 - It’s fun!